mahmut1992/Github-Clone/README.md

 # 🏠 Github-Clone

-This repository includes a user-friendly interface built with HTML, CSS, and JavaScript, which allows users to search for GitHub profiles and view the top 3 most popular repositories of each user.
+This repository includes a user-friendly interface built with HTML, CSS, and JavaScript, which allows users to search for GitHub profiles and view the top 3 most popular repositories of each user.The data retrieved through API requests has been successfully integrated into the user interface.

 # 🚀Features